 Using AI CLIs with DeployHQ

-Regardless of which AI CLI you choose, the generated code still needs to get from your repository to your servers.
-Here's how each tool fits into a DeployHQ-powered workflow:
+Regardless of which CLI you choose, the generated code still has to get from your repository to your servers.
+The pattern fits a DeployHQ workflow cleanly:

-- Generate deployment configs using your preferred CLI (Dockerfiles, CI workflows, build scripts)
+- Generate deployment configs with your preferred CLI (Dockerfiles, CI workflows, build scripts)

 - Commit and push the generated code to your Git repository